abdrauf26/abdrauf26/README.md

 My current project includes [Data Analysis in Singapore Condominiums and Apartments (2017 to 2022) - Unit Price($psf)](https://github.com/abdrauf26/abdul_rauf_repo)

 Thank you for coming in to the site here.
-It's been a wonderful experience venturing into the data analysis process.

 Have an awesome day!

 Abdul Rauf